-You may vote all shares that you owned as of April 19, 2021, which is the Record Date for the Annual Meeting.
-As of April 19, 2021, we had [●] shares of common stock issued and outstanding held of record by approximately ●] stockholders.
+You may vote all shares that you owned as of April 18, 2022, which is the Record Date for the Annual Meeting.
+As of April 18, 2022, we had 53,790,261 shares of common stock issued and outstanding held of record by approximately 128 stockholders.
 Each share of common stock is entitled to one vote on each matter properly brought before the Annual Meeting.

-A complete list of the stockholders entitled to vote at the Annual Meeting will be open to examination by any stockholder for purposes germane to the meeting, during normal business hours for ten (10) days prior to the date of the Annual Meeting at the Company's offices at 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738.
-Please be aware that due to continuing health and safety concerns from the novel coronavirus (COVID-19) outbreak, at this point, we do not know if our offices will be open in advance of or during the Annual Meeting.
+A complete list of the stockholders entitled to vote at the Annual Meeting will be open to examination by any stockholder for purposes germane to the meeting, during normal business hours for ten days prior to the date of the Annual Meeting at the Company's offices at 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738.
+Please be aware that due to continuing health and safety concerns from the COVID-19 pandemic, at this point, we do not know if our offices will be open in advance of or during the Annual Meeting.
 If you wish to inspect the stockholder list, please contact the Company's Corporate Secretary, Rodney Rootsaert, by telephone at +1 (646) 650-1351.